Abubakar Nurmagomedov: Ultimate Fighting Championship

 Nurmagomedov made his promotional debut on November 9, 2019, at UFC Fight Night 163 against David Zawada.
 He lost the fight via submission in round one.

 Nurmagomedov faced Jared Gooden on March 27, 2021, at UFC 260.
 He won the fight via unanimous decision.

 Nurmagomedov was scheduled to face Daniel Rodriguez on July 17, 2021, at UFC on ESPN 26.
 However, Nurmagomedov was forced to withdraw from the event, citing injury.

 Nurmagomedov was scheduled to face Philip Rowe on July 16, 2022, at UFC on ABC: Ortega vs. Rodríguez.
 However, the pairing was cancelled due to complications on both sides.
 Rowe has been forced to withdraw due to an injury, while Nurmagomedov is dealing with visa issues.

 Nurmagomedov faced Gadzhi Omargadzhiev on October 22, 2022, at UFC 280.
 He won the bout via unanimous decision.

 Nurmagomedov was scheduled to face Carlston Harris on March 11, 2023, at UFC Fight Night 221.
 However, Nurmagomedov withdrew from the bout due to an undisclosed reasons and was replaced by Jared Gooden.

 Nurmagomedov faced Elizeu Zaleski dos Santos on June 3, 2023, at UFC on ESPN 46.
 He lost the fight via split decision.

 On February 14, 2024, it was announced that Nurmagomedov had parted with the UFC.

 Global Fight League

 On December 11, 2024, it was announced that Nurmagomedov was signed by Global Fight League.

 Nurmagomedov was scheduled to face Louis Glisman on May 25, 2025 at GFL 2.
 However, all GFL events were cancelled indefinitely.

+Professional Fighters League

+After a three-years layoff since UFC release, Nurmagomedov is scheduled to make his PFL debut against David Martinez on November 14, 2026, at PFL Returns to Dubai.